In the Gloaming (film)

 In the Gloaming is a 1997 American television film written by Will Scheffer and directed by Christopher Reeve in his directorial debut.
 It stars Robert Sean Leonard, Glenn Close, David Strathairn, Bridget Fonda and Whoopi Goldberg.
 The movie is based on a short story in The New Yorker written by Alice Elliott Dark.
 The film premiered on HBO on April 20, 1997.
 It won four CableACE Awards and was nominated for five Primetime Emmy Awards.

 Premise

 Prodigal son Danny leaves San Francisco and returns to his family’s home to die from late-stage AIDS.
 Danny finds the same icy-cool, upper-crust suburban home he left all those years ago.
-Danny’s father is a middle-age businessman who's clueless as to how to relate to his son, and has never come to terms with his son's homosexuality.
+Danny’s father is a middle-age businessman who's clueless as to how to relate to his son, and who has never come to terms with his son's homosexuality.
 His sister Anne feels left out of the moments of closeness Danny shares with their mother.
-His mother Janet feels guilty for keeping her son at a distance, but it's her that he emotionally connects with and ultimately ends up facing his death with, by sharing their thoughts on everything from movies to sex.
+His mother Janet feels guilty for keeping her son at a distance, but she becomes the one with whom Danny emotionally connects (and with whom he ultimately ends up facing his death), as they share their thoughts on everything from movies to sex to love.
 Live-in nurse Myrna completes the picture.